MonsteRico/ObsidianNotes/content/Codeninjas Camps/Minecraft Modding/Day 3.md

 # Day 3 Notes
 ## Custom Tool Effects - 30 mins
 - Create a custom tool with effects on it.
-  - Create a texture for it, create the mod element, set up the properties however they want
+  - Create a texture for the tool, create the mod element, set up the properties however they want
   - In the triggers section of the tool or item, add procedures to **Living entity is hit with tool** and/or **When tool in hand tick**
   - ![[Codeninjas Camps/Minecraft Modding/Modding Pics/Trigger 1.png]]
-  - The procedure to add a simple potion effect looks like this, they know what the effects probably are by now.
+  - The procedure to add a simple potion effect looks like this, they know what the effects all do.
+	  - For example, the code above will give speed level one for 3 seconds while the tool is in their hand
 	  - A second is 20 ticks, make sure they keep that in mind when setting the ticks value
-  - Any other general cool effects you can think of to walk them through, feel free to do so.
+  - For a tool in hand tick, use lower tick values so when the tool stops being held, the effect goes away

 ## Ranged Weapon - 30 mins
-- Either do both of these options or just one, your pick
-- Bow/Arrow type ranged weapon
+- Bow and Arrow type ranged weapon
 - Make a texture for your bow part (could be a type of gun, bow, crossbow etc), **save as Item texture**
 - Make a texture for the projectile (bullet, arrow etc) **save as Item texture**
 - In Mod elements, create an Item for the projectile.
-Only give it the texture, don't change any other settings for this item
+Only give it the texture, don't change any other settings for this item, the damage is set by the Ranged item mod element
 - Create a Ranged Item
   - Choose the texture they made
   - Item Animation, what the item will act like when they use it.